mmhelloworld/idris-jvm/docs/generated-code-performance.md

 matMul +10.5%/−7.3% B/op, sieve +2.2%/−3.1%.
 Cumulative vs 0.8.4:
 sievePrimes 2.15x, matMul +37% with −25% B/op.

+**Strict ranges: attempted and reverted** (2026-08-12).
+Rewriting `rangeFromTo` as a strict backward-consing loop removed the `Stream`/`takeUntil`/`SnocList` pipeline (listbig +21%) but regressed the sievePrimes JMH benchmark by 23%: the new builder emits `CONS$I$L` spec cells into consumer chains whose own conses are NATURAL cells (case-binder heads are Object-typed while naturals are live — the narrowing gate is correct), so every `getProperty` site became bimorphic, and the dispatch penalty exceeded the construction savings.
+The old stream path emitted natural cells — monomorphic, JIT-friendly.
+Lesson: at current machinery, cell-shape *consistency* beats cell-shape *quality*; strict ranges are blocked on consumer-side typing (narrowing case binders of spec cells and re-spec'ing user conses built from them).
+Single-shot timings showed parity — only sustained JMH loops exposed the bimorphic cost.

 ## Self-hosted compiler performance (vs the 0.8.5 release)

 **Compiling the compiler itself** (305 modules + whole-program codegen,